jshou/jshou.github.com/index.md

     background_style: bg-dark text-white
     title: bio &middot; 簡介
     text: |
       Josh Hou is an accordionist, pianist, composer, and arranger based in Seattle.
 Having grown up in three countries (United States, China, Malaysia), his work reflects the multicultural sonorities of his upbringing and heritage, both in music and language.
-He has two records out as a solo bandleader: <em>Feeling of Home</em> (2020) and <em>Bilingualism</em> (2019).
-His third, Diaspora, is set to release in August of 2024.
+He has three records out as a solo bandleader: <em>Diaspora</em> (2024), <em>Feeling of Home</em> (2020) and <em>Bilingualism</em> (2019).

       He also appears on <em>The Horn Bellows</em> (2022), recorded and mixed with long-time collaborator and friend, Ray Larsen.
 Listen to it [here](https://joshandray.bandcamp.com/)!